 - Poor sense of danger

-The best learning environment for kids with ADHD
+The best learning environment for children with ADHD

-During the forced lockdowns in 2020 and 2021, families were exposed to homeschooling and online schooling.
+During the Covid-19 pandemic, families were exposed to homeschooling and online schooling.
 Many parents of ADHD children found that their kids responded more productively in the homeschooling environment.
-This is due to the fact that when children learn in a highly structured school system, the symptoms of ADHD are more evident and visible and result in considerable behaviour problems and learning difficulties — such as fidgeting in class, hyperactivity, concentration problems, memory problems and chronic disorganisation.
+This is due to the fact that when children learn in a highly structured school system, the symptoms of ADHD are more evident and visible and result in heightened behaviour problems and learning difficulties, such as fidgeting in class, hyperactivity, concentration problems, memory problems, and chronic disorganisation.

 Understanding your child’s unique personality and which learning environment best suits your child is vital in ensuring that they not only thrive but also that they feel happy and confident to avoid unnecessary anxiety and pressure.

 - Exercise: Minimise the wriggling and squirming that hyperactivity causes by ensuring your child gets plenty of exercise.
-Exercise isn't just good for toning muscles, it can help keep the brain in shape, too.
+Exercise isn't just good for toning muscles; it can also help keep the brain in shape.
 When kids exercise, their brain releases a mix of chemicals called neurotransmitters.
 Neurotransmitters include dopamine, which aids in paying attention.
-Start the day with some exercise, this will help aid your child’s concentration during lessons later on in the day.
+Start the day with some exercise; this will help your child's concentration during lessons and later in the day.

-- Plan for short sessions of schoolwork: Breaking tasks and lessons into manageable bite-size pieces keeps your ADHD child from becoming overwhelmed and overreacting negatively to school assignments.
-CambriLearn doesn’t believe in long drawn-out lessons.
-Our live lessons are between 30 - 45 minutes long, ensuring that our students are able to keep their attention and are engaged throughout the lesson.
+- Plan for short schoolwork sessions: Breaking tasks and lessons into manageable bite-size pieces keeps your ADHD child from becoming overwhelmed and overreacting negatively to school assignments.
+CambriLearn doesn't believe in long, drawn-out lessons.
+Our live lessons are between 30 and 45 minutes long, ensuring that our students can maintain their attention and are engaged throughout the lesson.

-- Time in nature: Encourage your child to take a break outdoors – there is evidence that spending time outdoors can help calm kids with ADHD.
-Try to find ways to incorporate outdoor time into the learning experience.
+- Time in nature: Nature can be a powerful ally in managing ADHD.
+Encourage your child to take breaks outdoors, as there is evidence that spending time in nature can help calm kids with ADHD.
+Finding ways to incorporate outdoor time into the learning experience can bring a sense of hope and relief.

-- Create an organised workspace: Create a flexible homeschooling schedule and set up your child’s workspace in an organised manner.
-Create a quiet space for your child to read, relax and take a break from their assignments.
-Keep your home neat and organised so that your child knows where everything goes.
-This helps reduce unnecessary distractions, anxiety and stress.
+- Create an organised workspace: Take control of your homeschooling environment by creating a flexible schedule and setting up your child's workspace in an organised manner.
+Designate a quiet space for your child to read, relax, and take a break from their assignments.
+Keeping your home neat and organised can help reduce unnecessary distractions, anxiety, and stress.

 ADHD can breed success

 You may be surprised to hear that Richard Branson, Bill Gates, John F. Kennedy, Jamie Olivier and Michael Phelps were all diagnosed with ADHD and became notable successes.
 Remember, ADHD is not a disorder.
-It is a brain functioning difference which has its disadvantages but also has some great benefits.
-It makes your child more spontaneous, creative, energetic, imaginative, intuitive and inventive.
+It is a brain functioning difference that, despite its challenges, also brings unique strengths.
+It makes your child more spontaneous, creative, energetic, imaginative, intuitive, and inventive.

 Celebrate these differences with your ADHD child by giving them an education that harnesses their unique strengths and abilities.